Skip to main content

 • Do not "work through" degraded performance: scratched/hazy lenses, seal damage, and strap failure are operational failures—replace.

-For ISO-controlled gowning and goggle handling, pair this reusable goggle program with ISO 4-positioned sterile gloves to reduce contamination transfer during donning, reprocessing handling, and staging.
+For ISO-controlled gowning and goggle handling, pair this reusable goggle program with ISO 4-positioned sterile gloves.

 Why buy these autoclavable goggles from SOSCleanroom